Docs Performance Testing

 Performance Testing

-Mockarty includes a built-in performance testing engine that lets you write JavaScript-based load tests against any protocol Mockarty supports: HTTP, gRPC, SOAP, GraphQL, WebSocket, SSE, Kafka, RabbitMQ, MCP, and more.
-Scripts are compatible with the k6 ESM format, so you can reuse existing k6 scripts or write new ones in a familiar syntax.
+Mockarty includes a built-in performance testing engine that lets you write JavaScript-based load tests against any protocol Mockarty supports: HTTP, gRPC, SOAP, GraphQL, WebSocket, SSE, Kafka, RabbitMQ, MCP, SMTP, and more.

 Why Performance Test Your APIs?